 Internet of Things

 With the Internet of Things, the physical world will become one big information system.
-Everyday physical objects will be connected to Internet and to each other creating the ambient intelligence.
+Everyday physical objects will be connected to the Internet and to each other creating the ambient intelligence.
 The new task of designers will be facilitating of an ambient user experience that smoothly flows across and exploits different devices.
 The device mesh refers to an expanding set of endpoints people use to access applications and information.
 It includes mobile devices, wearables, consumer and home electronic devices, automotive and environmental devices — all sensors in the Internet of Things that interact and cooperate with each other and that will constitute our Internet-connected reality.

 - The shadiest thing that has ever happened to the internet